 I now teach for two departments.
 Last fall, I added teaching for the Honors College to my schedule after a student recommended me to the Honors Program Department Chair.
 So I currently teach two body image classes– one in the women’s and gender studies program and one in the honors college.
 I have also taught Women in the Media for WGST but won’t be teaching that this fall.

 Classroom size and approach: In my WGST classes, I have 45 students but I teach it as if it is much smaller.
 About half of every class period is student-led discussion.
 They write a fair amount (and I write personal messages to each of them on their papers).
 They read a fair amount.
 I try to give it a seminar-feel although it’s big.
-I think they feel as if the class feels really small and personal pretty early on and that’ amy intent.
+I think they feel as if the class feels really small and personal pretty early on and that is my intent.

 When I was starting out as a first-year high school teacher, I adopted the mantra that Powerful Learning Happens with an Emotional Connection.
 At the time, I was teaching history and, let me tell you, about 1 student walked into my classroom each period excited about history.
-And, yet, every single one of them had to pass a state test on history at the end of the year to move on to the next level.
+And, yet, every single one of them had to pass a state test on history at the end of the year to move on to the next grade.
 So the class really mattered in their futures, even if they didn’t think history mattered.
 I decided that I would be the conduit for my students who weren’t excited about history.
 If a student wasn’t excited about history, perhaps I could make them excited about what happened in my classroom and, thus, make doing well in my space worthwhile to them.
 If history didn’t create the emotional connection for them, I would.
 I try to still employ this approach in my college classrooms.

 My teaching schedule is school year based right now.
 I teach in the fall and spring and take the summer off.
 Because I teach while Happy is in preschool and Happy’s preschool camp schedule in the summer is pretty minimal, it doesn’t make a lot of sense for me to teach during the summer.
 In fact, I think I would pay more for preschool camp to have coverage than I would get paid for teaching summer school.
 Not that my work is about the money but I certainly don’t want to go in the negative because of my mission.